False Start

 Bering Art Collective, Houston, Texas, The History of Rock & Roll, October 9 - 30, 2010

-At the lower left is the last image the world would see of Kurt Cobain, his tennis shoe clad foot and hand laying half obscured on the floor of his Seattle home.
+In the lower left corner, a haunting detail: the last image the world would see of Cobain—his tennis shoe-clad foot and hand, half obscured on the floor of his Seattle home.
+It is not spectacle.
+It is elegy.